isanket87/isanket87/README.md

 - 👋 Hi, I’m @isanket87
 - 👀 I’m interested in Web Application Developing.
 - 💞️ I’m looking to collaborate on React Development
-- 📫 How to reach me 7sanket.
+- 📫 How to reach me instagram 7sanket.

 <!---
 isanket87/isanket87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.